Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Related Work

 \section{Related Work}

-\paragraph*{LLM-driven Index Tuning} A flurry of recent work has been proposed to unlock the power of LLMs to optimize and improve the performance of database systems~\cite{LaoWLWZCCTW25,Trummer24,GiannakourisT25}.
+\paragraph*{LLM-driven Index Tuning} A flurry of recent work has been proposed to unlock the power of LLMs to improve the performance of database systems~\cite{LaoWLWZCCTW25,Trummer24,GiannakourisT25}.
 Most of this line of work is devoted to tuning configuration parameters (a.k.a. knobs) of database systems, which itself is a fast-growing research area with intensive studies~\cite{DuanTB09,AkenPGZ17,CeredaVCD21,KanellisDKMCV22,LiZLG19,ZhangLZLXCXWCLR19,AkenYBFZBP21,WangTB21}.
 To the best of our knowledge, so far there has been little work on using LLM for index tuning yet, except for a couple of very recent proposals, such as $\lambda$-Tune~\cite{GiannakourisT25}, LLMIdxAdvis~\cite{LLMIdxAdvis}, and MAAdvisor~\cite{MAAdvisor}.
 Both $\lambda$-Tune and LLMIdxAdvis follow the end-to-end workflow evaluated in our study, while MAAdvisor proposes a different multi-agent framework with a much more complicated workflow.
-Unlike the classic cost-based index tuning that has been well studied and evaluated in real-world industrial deployments~\cite{DasGIJJNRSXC19,YadavVZ23,ChakkappenKMKSZZLZ25}, LLM-driven index tuning remains an underexplored area, especially with an industrial setup, and we hope that our work in this paper can inspire more research and engineering efforts in this direction.
+Unlike the classic cost-based index tuning that has been well studied and evaluated in real-world industrial deployments~\cite{DasGIJJNRSXC19,YadavVZ23,ChakkappenKMKSZZLZ25}, LLM-driven index tuning remains an underexplored area, especially with an industrial setup.